desenvolvedorIcotrade/App.bot/blog/_posts/2017-11-15-github-marketplace-effect-on-distribution.md

 ---

-It's been a month since Dependabot was added to the [GitHub Marketplace][marketplace] and a new cohort of apps are being added now.
-Time to crunch some numbers on the effect it's had on Dependabot.
+It's been a month since Dependabot was added to the [GitHub Marketplace][marketplace].
+Time to crunch some numbers on the effect it's had.

 ### GitHub Marketplace drives a lot of signups